-Our lenses and system development operation at Virtual Vision lease approximately 7,000 square feet of space in Redmond, Washington.
-The lease for this facility runs until December 2004.
+Our lenses and system development operation lease approximately 7,000 square feet of space in Redmond, Washington.
+The lease for this facility runs until May 2005.
+The average monthly rent is \$4,000.

 During March 2004 we upgraded our telecommunication system to a digital system, and our phone and fax numbers changed. eMagin Corporation's main telephone number is (845) 838-7900 and our main fax number is (845) 838-7901.
 Our website address is www.emagin.com.